 1980s - Prolonged droughts put pressure on water and farming resources.

-1983 - Col. John Garang de Mabior leads a mutiny of army soldiers, re-igniting the civil war.
+1983 - Col. John Garang de Mabior leads a mutiny of army soldiers, reigniting the civil war.

 June 30, 1989 - Lt.
 Gen. Omar al-Bashir seizes power in a coup.

-March 1996 - Al-Bashir is re-elected president with over 75% of the vote.
+March 1996 - Bashir is reelected president with over 75% of the vote.

 February 2003 - The conflict in Darfur begins when black African rebel groups attack government property, accusing the government of neglecting Darfur in favor of the Arab population in Sudan.

-2005 - A comprehensive peace agreement is signed by representatives from the North and the South.
+2005 - A comprehensive peace agreement is signed by representatives from the north and the south.
 Part of the agreement includes independence for southern Sudan within six years.

-April 26, 2010 - Sudan’s National Election Commission certifies al-Bashir as the winner of recent presidential elections with 68% of the vote.
+April 26, 2010 - Sudan’s National Election Commission certifies Bashir as the winner of recent presidential elections with 68% of the vote.

-February 7, 2011 - The Southern Sudan Referendum Commission announces that 98.83% have voted for separation from the North.
-U.S. President Barack Obama declares Washington’s intention to recognize South Sudan as an independent state in July, when the Comprehensive Peace Agreement is scheduled to end.
+February 7, 2011 - The Southern Sudan Referendum Commission announces that 98.83% have voted for separation from the north.
+US President Barack Obama declares Washington’s intention to recognize South Sudan as an independent state in July, when the Comprehensive Peace Agreement is scheduled to end.

-February 21, 2011 - A party official announces that President al-Bashir will not seek re-election when his term expires in 2015.
+February 21, 2011 - A party official announces that Bashir will not seek reelection when his term expires in 2015.

 May 31, 2011 - The African Union announces that Sudan and South Sudan have reached an agreement over Abyei, in which a demilitarized, jointly monitored Common Border Zone is established.

-June 15, 2011 - The U.N. says that 102,000 people have fled from the disputed region of Abyei.
+June 15, 2011 - The United Nations says that 102,000 people have fled from the disputed region of Abyei.